-Superintendent: Dorothy Wire
+Superintendent: Dorothy Wire (815) 369-4388

-- 1. Each county may submit three State Fair entries from classes 50218/50219/50220/50221/50222. - 2.
-Size and number of exhibit cases should relate appropriately to the number of specimens being displayed for a specified class. - 3.
-Specimens are not limited to Illinois locations. - 4.
-All levels of Geology use the same manual, Geology-Introduction to the Study of the Earth.

-5. Do not identify your specimens any further than phylum and class.
+- Each county may submit three State Fair entries total from 50218, 50219, 50220, 50221, 50222. - The size and number of exhibit cases should relate appropriately to the number of specimens being displayed for a specified class.
+Specimens are not limited to Illinois locations. - All levels of Geology use the same manual, Geology-Introduction to the Study of the Earth. - Do not identify your specimens any further than phylum and class.
 There is one exception to this for fossils that are identified to phylum OR class.
 Class should only be used for fossils of mollusks, back-boned animals, and arthropods.